awsdocs/amazon-ec2-user-guide/doc_source/manage-ec2-fleet.md

 ## Generating an EC2 Fleet JSON Configuration File<a name="ec2-fleet-cli-skeleton"></a>

-To create an EC2 Fleet, you need only specify the launch template, target capacity, and whether the default purchasing model is On\-Demand or Spot\.
+To create an EC2 Fleet, you need only specify the launch template, total target capacity, and whether the default purchasing model is On\-Demand or Spot\.
 If you do not specify a parameter, the fleet uses the default value\.
 To view the full list of fleet configuration parameters, you can generate a JSON file as follows\.

 **To generate a JSON file with all possible EC2 Fleet parameters using the command line**
 + Use the [create\-fleet](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-fleet.html) \(AWS CLI\) command and the `--generate-cli-skeleton` parameter to generate an EC2 Fleet JSON file: